PTiringer/nomad-FAIR/README.md

 See also the more detailed [contributing guide](https://nomad-lab.eu/docs/howto/develop/contrib.html) in the documentation.

-There are two forks of this repository, one on **GitHUB** and one on MPCDF's **GitLab**.
+There are two forks of this repository, one on **GitHub** and one on MPCDF's **GitLab**.

-NOMAD's [GitHUB project](https://github.com/nomad-coe/nomad) always contains the current `develop` branch.
+NOMAD's [GitHub project](https://github.com/FAIRmat-NFDI/nomad) always contains the current `develop` branch.
 It can be used to report issues, fork the project, and to create pull requests.
 After review, pull requests will be pushed to the GitLab project and merged there.
-Use the regular GitHUB flow to contribute as an external developer here.
+Use the regular GitHub flow to contribute as an external developer here.

 NOMAD's [GitLab project](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR) at [MPCDF](https://www.mpcdf.mpg.de/)